 The county town is Cavan Town, other regionally important towns are Bailieborough and Belturbet.
-County Cavan stretches across some 1,890 square kilometers with a population of 73,183, according to the census of 2011.
+County Cavan stretches across some 746 square miles with a population of 76,092, according to the census of 2016.

 The population growth of 39% over the preceding twenty years reflects the fact that Dublin's commuter belt began to extend into the southern parts of County Cavan.

 Nicknames for County Cavan are "Lake County" or "the Breiffne" (referencing a medieval kingdom) - if you are talking to Cavan people.
-Outsiders are likely to add "Mean Shite...
-County" (the cost-saving efforts of the locals are the stuff of legends and many a joke) or "Pothole County" (the local limestone makes road surfaces prone to crack and disappear.
-And the council is, true to Cavan form, loath to spend money on "minor repairs").
+Outsiders are likely to add that the county is best known for being "mean" or stingy.
+The cost-saving efforts of the locals are the stuff of legends and many a joke.
+It is also sometimes joked to be the "Pothole County" (the local limestone makes road surfaces prone to crack and disappear.
+And the city council is, true to Cavan form, reluctant to spend money on "minor repairs").

 02 of 09

 The Aughrim Tomb, a monument which dates back to 2000 BC, can now be found on the grounds of the Slieve Russell Hotel.
 The ancient stone structure was buried undisturbed for many millennia until it was uncovered during the quarrying of an Irish mountain.
 Instead of destroying it, the group responsible for the mining had the monument moved at great cost and reconstructed on the grounds of the hotel.
 The man who owned the company and the hotel was once Ireland's richest man but soon lost his fortune.
 If you believe the rumors, then Sean Quinn became a pauper as a result of the ill-advised interference with the ancient tomb.

 03 of 09